chef/automate/components/docs-chef-io/content/automate/create_amazon_opensearch.md

 ### Step 6: Connect to Your Amazon OpenSearch 1.3 Cluster
 Using the connection details obtained in the previous step, you can now connect to your Amazon OpenSearch 1.3 cluster from Automate.

 Congratulations!
-You have successfully created an Amazon OpenSearch 1.3 cluster and its ready to be used with Automate.
+You have successfully created an Amazon OpenSearch 1.3 cluster and it's ready to be used with Automate.